Japan

 Why Japan?

-Not too far from South Korea.
-It would be another incredible cultural experience and Charlie's daydreaming had always included watching the national sport of countries around the globe.
+Not too far from our current location in South Korea and it would be another incredible cultural experience.
+Charlie's daydreaming (which he does a lot of!) had always included watching the national sport of countries around the globe.

 So Japan home of Sumo - well we'd never get a better chance than now.
 And there's no where else on earth to experience this very original sport.